Sound-Horizon-Agnostic Inference of the Hubble Constant and Neutrino Mass from BAO, CMB Lensing, and Galaxy Weak Lensing and Clustering: Analysis details

 \subsubsection{$3\times2$-pt galaxy weak lensing and clustering}

 To model a future galaxy weak lensing and clustering dataset ($w_{ij}$, $\gamma_{t,ij}$, and $\xi_{\pm,ij}$), we generate mock DES-Year-1-like 3$\times$2-pt data vectors based on our fiducial $\Lambda$CDM cosmology.
 We then add Gaussian noise drawn from the DES Y1 covariance matrix, rescaled by a factor of 25 to approximate the precision expected from future surveys.
+The factor of 25 is a rough estimate based on the expected increase in the galaxy number density from approximately 5.5 gal/arcmin$^2$ to 26–30 gal/arcmin$^2$ for LSST, and the increase in the sky coverage from 3.2\% for DES Y1 to upto 44\% for LSST.

-Our mock likelihood is based on the publicly available {\tt Cobaya} implementation of the DES Y1~\cite{DES:2017tss, DES:2018ufa} likelihood, with the rescaled covariance and the mock data.
+Our mock likelihood is based on the publicly available {\tt Cobaya} implementation of the DES Y1~\citep{DES:2017tss, DES:2018ufa} likelihood, with the rescaled covariance and the mock data.

 For the MCMC runs with the mock SO-L CMB lensing data, we vary and marginalize over the DES-Y1 likelihood nuisance parameters.
 For runs combined with the CV-L CMB lensing mock, we fixed the nuisance parameters at their fiducial values.
 The former setup is meant to represent a combination that can be expected to be available in the relatively near future, while the latter is more representative of the ultimate limit.
 Throughout the paper, we denote the 3$\times$2-pt mock analysis with fixed nuisance parameters with an asterisk, {\it i.e.} $3\times2$-pt$^*$, in both tables and figures.